 Procedures

 1. The faculty member is responsible for providing documentation and materials for the annual evaluation.
-Documentation must include the Faculty Annual Report and Student Course Evaluations (ratings and comments).
-All documentation must be submitted to the Campus Coordinator by February 1 (or the next business day if February 1 falls on weekend).
+Documentation must include the Faculty Annual Report, a current Curriculum Vita, Student Course Evaluations (ratings and comments), and grade distributions for each course.
+All documentation must be submitted to the Department Chair by February 15 (or the next business day if February 15 falls on weekend).

-2. The Campus Coordinator will review the faculty submission and complete the Faculty Evaluation Report.
+2. The Department Chair will review the faculty submission and complete the Faculty Evaluation Report.
 Feedback on performance will be based on the Evaluation Likert Scale and written comments.

 4. The faculty member will sign a statement to the effect that he/she has been apprised of the content of the Faculty Evaluation Report.